Manchester Metrolink: T-68/68A

-Tram numbers 1007 and 1023 are owned by the Manchester Transport Museum Society, who run the Heaton Park Tramway, 1007 remains in store at Old Trafford depot while 1023 is at the Crewe Heritage Centre on display.
-Both will move to Heaton Park upon construction of an extension to the current depot.
+T68 1007 is owned by the Manchester Transport Museum Society, who run the Heaton Park Tramway, it remains in store at Old Trafford depot until it can be accommodated at Heaton Park.
+1023 remains under the ownership of Transport for Greater Manchester and is at the Crewe Heritage Centre on display.

 San Francisco trams

 In 2002, in the lead up to Manchester hosting the Commonwealth Games, a requirement to increase capacity for the event led to Metrolink investigating the purchase of redundant second-hand Boeing LRV vehicles from the Muni Metro system in San Francisco.
 Two were procured for testing at a cost of £170 each, although transport costs added £15,000 to that figure.
 The trams, numbered 1226 and 1326, were shipped to the UK in January 2002, with 1326 taken to Queen's Road depot and 1226 sent to a research centre in Derby for safety evaluations.
 1326 was hauled by the Special purpose vehicle on a test from Queens Road depot to Eccles and back but suffered from a number of derailments.
 In the end, the proposal was not taken forward as the vehicles were found to be unsuitable and not cost effective for use in the UK with both later being scrapped.